RIPE-NCC/internet-dataset-descriptions/ris-mrt-files.md

 There are three main group of peers:

-* local peers: peers that RIS connects to via an IXP or local connection.
+* *local peers*: peers that RIS connects to via an IXP or local connection.
-* route servers: IXP route servers that peer with RIS.
+* *route servers*: IXP route servers that peer with RIS.
 Depending on the IXP, the route server AS may or may not be present in the AS path.
-* multihop: A BGP session over the internet.
+* *multihop*: A BGP session over the internet.

 ## Changelog